UNITED STATES

 ARYA SCIENCES ACQUISITION CORP III

-UNAUDITED CONDENSED STATEMENT OF CASH FLOWS
+UNAUDITED CONDENSED STATEMENT OF

 FOR THE PERIOD FROM MARCH 27, 2020 (INCEPTION) THROUGH SEPTEMBER 30, 2020